tijamo/tamworth-2025/content/pages/index.md

         self:
           textAlign: left
     subtitle: ''
-    text: >+
+    text: >
       ..and welcome.

-      So now that you've found us, we encourage you to have a look around and find out more about us.
+      So, now that you've found us, we encourage you to have a look around and find out more about us.
 You can use our [contact form](/contact-us) for any questions or anything you would like to say to us.